Famolus/awesome-sass/README.md

 ## About
 [Sass](http://sass-lang.com/) is an extension of CSS that adds power and elegance to the basic language.
 It allows you to use variables, nested rules, mixins, inline imports, and more, all with a fully CSS-compatible syntax.
 Sass helps keep large stylesheets well-organized, and get small stylesheets up and running quickly.

+Sass has two syntaxes.
+The new main syntax (as of Sass 3) is known as "SCSS" (for "Sassy CSS"), and is a superset of CSS's syntax.
+This means that every valid CSS stylesheet is valid SCSS as well.
+SCSS files use the extension `.scss`.

+The second, older syntax is known as the indented syntax (or just "Sass").
+Inspired by Haml's terseness, it's intended for people who prefer conciseness over similarity to CSS.
+Instead of brackets and semicolons, it uses the indentation of lines to specify blocks.
+Although no longer the primary syntax, the indented syntax will continue to be supported.
+Files in the indented syntax use the extension `.sass`.

 ## Getting Started
 - [Official Sass and SCSS Guide](http://sass-lang.com/guide) - Official Sass and SCSS guide.
 - [Tutorialzine](http://tutorialzine.com/2016/01/learn-sass-in-15-minutes/) - Learn SASS in 15 minutes tutorial.